pavan656/Web_Security_Toolkit/README.md

 # 🛡️ Web Security Toolkit

-A full-stack web application that allows users to scan files or known hash values for potential threats using the **Hybrid Analysis API**.
+A full-stack web application that allows users to scan files or known hash values for potential threats using the **VirusTotal API**.
 The toolkit features a user-friendly interface with light/dark mode, real-time scan polling, and hash detection results from multiple vendors.

 ---